/ ComfyUI / Comfy Cloud Launch: Browser-Based ComfyUI Goes Live

 The Traditional ComfyUI Barrier: Installing ComfyUI locally required installing Python, setting up virtual environments, downloading PyTorch with CUDA support, hunting down models across multiple platforms, and troubleshooting countless dependency conflicts.

 Even after successful installation, you needed a powerful GPU with sufficient VRAM.
 Users with budget hardware or MacBooks were essentially locked out of the ecosystem.
+If you're curious about running ComfyUI on budget hardware, it's possible but comes with significant limitations.

 Why This Launch Matters: Comfy Cloud eliminates every single technical barrier that kept normal users away from ComfyUI.
 The official team recognized that their powerful workflow system deserved accessibility that matched its capabilities.